Physical

 2025 targets:

-• Achieve a reduction of 19% under a 1.5 degree scenario in Scope 3 emissions compared to business as usual encompassing whole life capital and operational carbon for all directly instructed infrastructure and buildings delivered in the year (tonnesCO2e).
+- Achieve a reduction of 19% under a 1.5 degree scenario in Scope 3 emissions compared to business as usual encompassing whole life capital and operational carbon for all directly instructed infrastructure and buildings delivered in the year.

 Performance

-We have also this year measured our Scope 3 carbon footprint for the first time, and will use the data as a ‘trial’ year.
-The data collection produced an indicative and unaudited footprint of 13,577 tonnes CO2 , broadly 10 times higher than our Scope 1 and 2 emissions of 1,294 tonnes CO2 .
-98.7% of our Scope 3 emissions were Category 2 ‘capital goods’ emissions (i.e. upfront carbon in buildings and infrastructure completed or under construction) with the remainder comprising employee commuting, business travel and waste generated from U&C offices
+This year, we have continued to measure our Scope 3 carbon footprint through engagement with our supply chain.
+The data collection produced a footprint of 11,356 tonnes CO2, broadly 14 times higher than our Scope 1 and 2 emissions of 806 tonnes CO2.
+97.6% of our Scope 3 emissions were Category 2 'capital goods' emissions (i.e. upfront carbon in buildings and infrastructure completed or under construction), with the remainder comprising employee commuting and business travel.
+Against the 2025 target of achieving a 19% reduction against Business as Usual emissions for Scope 3, Urban&Civic are currently performing at a 12% reduction and therefore are below target.

 Resilience